 - A sanitary or phytosanitary certificate is required for plant and meat products (obtained from the Servicio Nacional de SanidadAgropecuaria e Inocuidad).

-- Pets require a good health certificate from a licensed veterinarian in origin country.
+- Pets require a good health certificate from a licensed veterinarian in the origin country.

 - The Telecommunications Office must authorize all transmission devices for television and radio.